OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_introduction.md

 1. Check that sensors are in good condition and you have selected the best option for the planned mission.
   - BEST: Do two-point calibration ({numref}`two_point_calibration`).

 2. Mount the sensor(s) ({numref}`sensors_integration`).
 3. Configure sensor for deployment ({numref}`sensor_configuration`).
 Make sure your glider is configured to record phase with correct timings.
 4. Keep sensor foil wet at least 8 hours before deployment.
 If it cannot be kept submerged in water, have a wet sponge covering the foil ({numref}`storage_and_cleaning`).
 5. Do two-point calibration shortly before deployment ({numref}`two_point_calibration`).
 6. In-situ reference measurements recommended to do, using hierarchy of decreasing quality:
   - BEST: Optodes attached to a CTD ({numref}`deployment_ship_CTD`).
   - BEST: multiple co-located CTD casts in well mixed waters (including Winkler samples at different depths) and in-air drift correction.
   - GOOD: single point Winkler sample and CTD from nearby and no drift correction (see section {numref}`deployment_small_boat`).
   - OK: in-air calibration only ({numref}`in-air-calibration`).

 **Recovery** ({numref}`post-recovery`)
 7. Keep sensor foil wet until finish in-situ reference mesurements (Point 9).
 8. Download data.
 9. In-situ reference measurements recommended to do, using hierarchy of decreasing quality as mentioned in Point 6.
 10. Clean and store the sensor.

 **DMQC** ({numref}`dmqc`).
-11. Determine and correct optode lag
+11. Determine and correct optode lag.